bitfocus/companion-module-generic-swp08/HELP.md

 - **Set Crosspoint:** Specify levels, source and destination in the action and make the route

 ### Names
-There are additional commands which get and use the names stored in the router controller. *These commands are experimental and have been created without access to the interface specification so could break!*
+There are additional commands which retrieve and use the names stored in the router controller. *These commands are experimental and have been created without access to the interface specification so could break!*

 ## Feedbacks
-Button background colours can be changed to show current status.
+Button background colours can be changed to show current selection status.

 - **Selected Levels**
+- **Selected Levels and Destination**
 - **Selected Destination**
-- **Selected Level and Destination**
 - **Selected Source**

 ## Variables
-Some dynamic information is stored in variables which you can access through the companion user interface.
+Some dynamic information is stored in variables which you can access through the Companion user interface.

 - **Number of Source names** reported by router
 - **Number of Destination names** reported by router
 - **Selected Destination** set by actions
 - **Selected Source** set by actions
-- **Source_?** a label for each source as defined in the the router
+- **Source_?** the name of each source as defined in the the router
-- **Destination_?** a label for each destination as defined in the router
+- **Destination_?** the name of each destination as defined in the router

 ## Version 1.0.0
 - First Release